Asvarduil/ProceduralTileWorld/README.md

-# ProceduralTileWorld
+# Procedural Tile World
-This is a tech demo of a system to create a procedural tiled world using noise and the Phaser.js library.
+This is a tech demo/research project for a system to create a procedural tiled world using noise and the Phaser.js library.

 # Setup instructions
 Once you've pulled the repository, make sure to run `npm install` from the project root, to get all the node modules.